Hiryuto/website-game/doc/README.md

 # Handling of this Repository

+**Note: Until this repository is officially released, the develop branch is available.**

 In this repository, the `develop` branch serves as the main branch, but the branch displayed on the website is the `main` branch.

 If you need to work on a hotfix or any other urgent task, please make the changes directly on the `main` branch.